 Understanding the Impact of Plastic Particles Can Help Us Help the Environment and Our Food Chain

 Plastic is everywhere and such a common part of modern life.
-This has led to the unintended consequence of microplastic.
 While plastic provides useful value, it also leads to a variety of problems.
-These problems have led to an increased demand for bags for shopping that can be reused.
+One unintended consequence of all these products made from plastic is microplastics.
 Find out more about microplastics and how these tiny pieces infiltrate modern life.

 Plastic production in the U.S. really ramped up in the 1950s.
 Recycling has never kept pace with plastic production, so much of the plastic produced is still with us in its original form.
 Some estimates indicate that only 10 percent of the plastic that has been produced has been recycled.

 Microplastics are small plastic particles that measure less than 5 millimeters in length.
 These tiny plastic pieces are debris.
 Microplastics form when plastic litter breaks down.
 When a single-use plastic bag or any other plastic item becomes litter and is exposed to the elements, the item will break apart into smaller and smaller pieces.
 Eventually, the pieces will become so tiny, they land into the distinction of microplastic.

 Litter can happen anywhere, so microplastics can also end up anywhere.
 However, microplastic appears to be a bigger problem in the oceans and our Great Lakes.
 As litter is tossed around in the ocean it speeds up the process of the plastic litter breaking apart into smaller and smaller pieces.

 Personal Care Industry